edekeijzer/OctoPrint-WebDavBackup/README.md

 ## Prerequisites

 ### OctoPrint version
-At this moment you will need to install OctoPrint from fit because the current release does not yet have event support in the backup plugin.
+At this moment you will need to install OctoPrint from git because the current release does not yet have event support in the backup plugin.

 ### WebDAV storage
 You need a working WebDAV storage solution to upload your back-ups to.
 I have tested this against Nextcloud 17.